Clear Creek Park History

 Clear Creek Park resides on 101.7 acres.
 The park was initially purchased as 2 individual tracts of land; the Ragland Tract and the Burger Tract.
 The Ragland Tract was purchased by the Anderson Township Trustees in 1992.
 The Burger Tract was jointly purchased in 1993 by the Anderson Township Trustees and the Anderson Park District.
 The Trustees deeded this property to the Anderson Park District in late 1993.
 The Bicentennial Celebration, in 1993, provided the initiative for the acquisition and development of additional park land for Anderson.

-Clear Creek Park opened in the late summer of 1996 as the first phase of a continuing building program.
-In 2000, the APD acquired an additional 35 acres of adjacent property which contains a nationally registered pre-historic site.
-The addition of the 35 acres makes Clear Creek Park the 101.7 acres it is today, the second largest park in the Anderson Park District.
+Clear Creek Park opened in the late summer of 1996, as the first phase of a continuing building program.
+In 2000, the Park District acquired an additional 35 acres of adjacent property, containing a national registered pre-historic site.
+This addition makes Clear Creek the 101.7 acres it is today, making it Anderson Park District’s second largest park.

 Ohio Department of Transportation Mandates Turn Lanes

-Following the Park’s construction, the Ohio Department of Transportation (ODOT) mandated that turn lanes be added to the entrance/exit of Clear Creek Park in order for the park to continue to function.
+Following the park’s construction, the Ohio Department of Transportation (ODOT) mandated that turn lanes be added to the entrance/exit of Clear Creek Park in order for the park to continue to function.
 The turn lanes were initially to be funded through the 1997 additional levy for capital improvements.

 An Award Winning Park District of which to be proud!

-The APD’s “Oasis Project” was selected from eleven Parks and Recreation projects from around the state of Ohio including the Hamilton County Park District, the City of Columbus, the City of Toledo, and the City of Cincinnati.
+The Anderson Park District’s Oasis Project was selected from eleven Parks and Recreation projects, from around the state of Ohio, including the Hamilton County Park District, the City of Columbus, the City of Toledo, and the City of Cincinnati.